 The Italian Midday is a wordplay that shows not only the geographic location but also the soul of traditional Southern culture made by sun, food, and conviviality.

 And last but not least, The Italian midday is my way to get to know and help people to understand Italian language and culture.

 How is Calabria different from the rest of Italy in terms of language?

 Dialects are often used in spoken language so it could happen that you know Italian but can’t understand a word listening to people speaking in the streets.
-Don’t worry.
-Not even people from other regions can understand it and if you speak with somebody you can be certain that they will try to understand and help you in any way possible.
+Don’t worry, not even people from other regions can understand it!!

-What are the most important words to know when travellin in Italy?
+What are the most important words to know when travelling in Italy??
 It’s very hard to choose just some words but if you want a smart language kit to enjoy your travel in Italy, you need to learn words in their context.

 For example, when you are travelling, you must know the word “biglietto”, which means ticket.
 You will ask for “un biglietto” to buy, and the ticket inspector will ask you “biglietto” to check.
 Needless to say, you must know “l’indirizzo”, the address where you are going.

 A very important word in Italy is “bar”.
 Even if you know this word, you probably don’t know the meaning that it really has in Italy.

 “Bar” is neither a long piece of metal nor an alcohol based shop but it is a meeting place where you can have breakfast or buy a snack and, above all, drink coffee.
 You can find a “bar” at almost every corner of a street.